-Charles and Ray Eames began their relationship with Herman Miller in 1946, and the relationship continues today and unto tomorrow.
+Charles and Ray Eames began their relationship with Herman Miller in 1946, and the relationship continues today.

 Pictured below is D. J. De Pree, founder and long-time Chairman of Herman Miller, with Charles and Ray Eames, George Nelson, Alexander Girard, and Robert Propst.

 The history of Herman Miller and the now-famous Herman Miller furniture line began when an ambitious young man found himself at the helm of a new furniture company in Zeeland, Michigan.
 Star Furniture Company, a traditional bedroom furniture manufacturer, had opened its doors for business in 1905.
 As the business grew and they needed more employees, the company hired 18-year-old D. J. De Pree to serve as a clerk for the newly renamed company, Michigan Star Furniture.